Skip to main content

 Overtime

-Overtime cannot exceed 50 hours per month.
+Overtime cannot exceed 50 hours per month or 200 hours per calendar year.
 The premium rate for overtime work is 150% of the Worker’s hourly rate for each hour worked over 40 in a work week.
-Hours worked after 8:00 pm or on weekends is compensated at a rate equal to the Worker’s monthly rate divided by 72 for each additional hour worked.
+Hours worked after 8:00 pm or on weekends are to be compensated at a rate equal to the Worker’s monthly rate divided by 72 for each additional hour worked.

 Mandatory Bonuses